 10. Sparkling Pearl Farms

-In many countries, pearls are well-loved and Vietnam is no difference.
+In many countries, pearls are well-loved and Vietnam is no different.
 And Phu Quoc has gained the reputation for having very high-quality pearls, even what seems to be very rare and precious – black pearls.

 Legend had it that pearls have some characteristics that can cure diseases like anti-aging, detoxifying and even magical ability like bringing good luck and happiness.
 Nowadays, oysters are being reared across the island.
 Many pearl farms are open for tourism purposes.